cbamedjonekou/cbamedjonekou.github.io/README.md

 **Part 3**

-* A variant of the previous Whale Problem which introduces the Dynamical System, a system of 'n' growth functions (here $n = 2$).
-We examine the Blue Whale in competition with the Fin Whale.
-As a result, we are introduced to the competition term.
+* A variant of the previous Whale Problem which introduces the Dynamical System, a system of 'n' growth functions (here n = 2).
+On top of examining the Blue Whale in competition with the Fin Whale, we also consider a situation where there is harvesting.
+As a result, we are introduce another term.
 As with the previous whale problem, we evaluate the model using the Five-Step Method to produce a qualitive answer to our model.
 The links below show us this in detail.

 	* [Github.com/Whale-Problem-2](https://github.com/deaththeberry/ML-AI-HKG_Portfolio/blob/master/Labs/MAT%204880-D692%20(Math%20Modeling%20II)/MAT%204880-D692%20(Math%20Modeling%20II)%20Whale%20Problem%203.ipynb)
 	* [nbviewer.jupyter.org/Whale-Problem-2](https://nbviewer.jupyter.org/github/deaththeberry/ML-AI-HKG_Portfolio/blob/master/Labs/MAT%204880-D692%20%28Math%20Modeling%20II%29/MAT%204880-D692%20%28Math%20Modeling%20II%29%20Whale%20Problem%203.ipynb)